Instructions for Author

-Authors should submit their manuscripts online using the online electronic submission system ‘Scripture’ developed for this journal by Orthopaedic Research Group.
-Please Click on links below if you are ready to Submit your article.
+Authors should submit their manuscripts online using the online electronic submission system ‘Scripture’ developed for this journal by the Indian Orthopaedic Research Group.
+Please click on the links below if you are ready to submit your article.

 Already have a Username/Password for Scripture?